How can choices in background and text color affect accessibility?

 - A Select color window will pop up.
 At the top right of the window, your selected color will be displayed under Highlight.

-- Under this box with your selected color, you'll see a 6-digit hex number, starting with #.
+- Under the box with your selected color, you'll see a six-digit hex number, starting with #.
 This is the number that allows the internet browser to display the selected color.

-- Copy the the 6-digit hex number for the color you have selected.
-Using an online tool such as WebAIM's Color Contrast Checker, check how the Text Color you've selected contrasts with the background color behind your text (if you're selecting a Text Color) or how your selected Background Color contrasts with the color of your text.
+- Record the the six-digit hex number for the color you have selected.
+Using an online tool, such as WebAIM's Color Contrast Checker, check how the Text Color you've selected contrasts with the background color behind your text (if you're selecting a Text Color) or how your selected Background Color contrasts with the color of your text.
 To use WebAIM's Color Contrast Checker, enter the hex number for your text and background colors into the boxes provided.
 The contrast checker will tell you the colors Pass if they have enough contrast.